riehlegroup/msadoc/docs/msadoc.md

 ### `subscribedEvents` (string[])

 The events that the microservice consumes.
-The `subscribedEvents` identifier has to match a `publishedEvents` identifier in another microservice`s `msadoc.json` in order to link them.
+The `subscribedEvents` identifier has to match a `publishedEvents` identifier in another microservice's `msadoc.json` in order to link them.

 #### Example